 Symptoms of Bladder Cancer in Men

 Symptoms of bladder cancer are generally similar in men and women.
-However, with men nearly three times as likely than women to get bladder cancer, it’s important to stay on top of your bladder health.
+However, with men nearly four times as likely than women to get bladder cancer, it’s important to stay on top of your bladder health.

 These symptoms do not always mean you have bladder cancer.
 However, if you’re feeling unwell or experience these symptoms, talk with your doctor.